-The industries with the largest numbers of international merchandise exporting establishments in Nova Scotia are goods producing industries — mainly manufacturing and agriculture and fishing — as well as service industries that sell goods both wholesale and retail trade.
+The industries with the largest numbers of international merchandise exporting establishments in Nova Scotia are goods producing industries — mainly manufacturing and agriculture and fishing — as well as service industries that participate in both wholesale and retail trade.

 Industry Number of Exporting Establishments Agriculture, forestry, fishing and hunting 93 Mining, quarrying, and oil and gas extraction 11 Utilities 3 Construction 23 Manufacturing 296 Wholesale trade 258 Retail trade 87 Transportation and warehousing 46 Information and cultural industries 12 Finance and insurance 6 Real estate and rental and leasing 14 Professional, scientific and technical services 41 Management of companies and enterprises 14 Administrative and support, waste management and remediation services 8 Educational services 4 Health care and social assistance 4 Arts, entertainment and recreation 8 Accommodation and food services 3 Other services (except public administration) 16 Public administration 6